Assistant Coach/Recruiting Coordinator

-"We are excited to welcome Bridgette to the Siena community," said head coach Ali Jaques.
+"We are excited to welcome Bridgette to the Siena community," said head coach Ali Jaques upon her hiring.
 "She has an infectious personality with tremendous passion and intensity for the game of basketball.
 Her playing experience at Duke and on the professional level will be tremendous for our team."

 Prior to serving as an assistant coach with the Seahawks, Mitchell played professionally in France for Villeneuve d'Ascq (2010) and for Energa Torun in Poland where she led the team to a bronze medal and appearance in the European Championships in 2011-12.
 She signed a training camp contract with the WNBA's Seattle Storm in 2011.